EvanMarshallj/EvanMarshallj.github.io/README.md

 	> git add -all // Make sure the new file is added to the "stage".

-	> git commit -m "You commit message here." // Log the changes
+	> git commit -m "Your commit message here." // Log the changes

 	> git push -u origin main // Push the new commit to the online repository.